-This blog post shows how images captured with the PowerApps ‘Camera Control’ can be easily compressed and/or resized using Encodian’s ‘Compress an Image’ and ‘Resize an Image‘ actions and stored within a SharePoint library using Microsoft Flow.
+This blog post shows how images captured with the PowerApps ‘Camera Control’ can be easily compressed and/or resized using Encodian’s ‘Compress an Image’ and ‘Resize an Image‘ actions and stored within a SharePoint library using Microsoft Power Automate.

 Creating a PowerApp